Kerberos Saga: Asian releases

 Kerclros Panzer Cop 犬狼伝説, an unlicensed Chinese version of the 1990 manga volume was published in Taiwan in the early 1990s.

 犬狼傳說, a Chinese version complete volume (Acts 1~8) was available in Malaysia in 2000.
 A licensed, two volumes, Chinese version of the Japanese 2000 re-edition ("Frozen Version") was issued in Hong Kong the same year.
 A similar edition was available in the Korean language in South Korea the same year.

 A traditional Chinese 2-volume licensed edition was published in Taiwan in 2002.

 North American releases

 A six-issues English adaptation of the first manga volume was published in 1994, in the United States and Canada as Hellhounds: Panzer Cops.
 A compilation volume edition was published in 1997.

 The English dubbed version of Jin-Roh was released in North America in 2001.

 Two years later, the English subtitled version of the 1987 and 1991 live-action films was released on DVD.

+In 2024, Discotek Media released Tachigui: The Amazing Lives of the Fast Food Grifters on Blu-ray.

 European releases

 Hellhounds: Panzer Cops, the English adaptation of the first manga volume, was translated into German and serialized from 1996 to 1997.

 In 1998, the American Hellhounds: Panzer Cops all-in-one volume was licensed and distributed in the United Kingdom.

-The following year Jin-Roh was premiered in France and later released in Germany.
+The following year, Jin-Roh was premiered in France and later released in Germany.
 It was one year before the Japanese release.